Autorotation: Descent and landing

-For helicopter, "autorotation" refers to the descending maneuver in which the engine is disengaged from the main rotor system and the rotor blades are driven solely by the upward flow of air through the rotor.
+For a helicopter, "autorotation" refers to the descending maneuver in which the engine is disengaged from the main rotor system and the rotor blades are driven solely by the upward flow of air through the rotor.
 The freewheeling unit is a special clutch mechanism that disengages any time the engine rotational speed is less than the rotor rotational speed.
 If the engine fails, the freewheeling unit automatically disengages the engine from the main rotor, allowing the main rotor to rotate freely.

 The most common reason for autorotation is an engine malfunction or failure, but autorotation can also be performed in the event of a complete tail rotor failure, or following loss of tail-rotor effectiveness, since there is virtually no torque produced in an autorotation.
 If altitude permits, autorotations may also be used to recover from a vortex ring state, also known as settling with power.
-In all cases, a successful landing depends on the helicopter's height and velocity at the commencement of autorotation (see height-velocity diagram).
+In all cases, a successful landing depends on the helicopter's height and velocity at the commencement of autorotation (see height–velocity diagram).

 At the instant of engine failure, the main rotor blades are producing lift and thrust from their angle of attack and velocity.
 By immediately lowering collective pitch, which must be done in case of an engine failure, the pilot reduces lift and drag and the helicopter begins an immediate descent, producing an upward flow of air through the rotor system.
 This upward flow of air through the rotor provides sufficient thrust to maintain rotor rotational speed throughout the descent.
 Since the tail rotor is driven by the main rotor transmission during autorotation, heading control is maintained as in normal flight.

+The collective must be immediately lowered to enter autorotation.
+Any up-collective will cause the blades to generate lift with associated drag.
+This drag will quickly cause the rotor RPM to decay to an unsafe speed potentially causing the blades to stall.
+If the blades stall, the subsequent very-high increase in drag will stop the rotor from turning.
+This is non-recoverable.

+Once an autorotation is established, the collective is used to control rotor RPM to keep it below redline and above rotor stall RPM.

 Several factors affect the rate of descent in autorotation: density altitude, gross weight, rotor rotational speed, and forward airspeed.
 The pilot's primary control of the rate of descent is airspeed.
 Higher or lower airspeeds are obtained with the cyclic pitch control just as in normal flight.
 Rate of descent is high at zero airspeed and decreases to a minimum at approximately 50 to 90 knots, depending upon the particular helicopter and the factors previously mentioned.
 As the airspeed increases beyond the speed that gives minimum rate of descent, the rate of descent increases again.
 Even at zero airspeed, the rotor is quite effective, as it has nearly the drag coefficient of a parachute despite consisting of blades.